Misc. Soft Drink & Mixer Ads

 Diet-Rite

 Full color 9 1/2" x 13" ad for "America's No. 1 low-calorie cola".
-This ad has pictures of four people; two women, a man and a young boy, drinking bottles of Diet-Rite Cola in answer to the headline question "Who's drinking all that Diet-Rite Cola?".
-The ad text talks about the good taste of this product and the fact that it contains no sugar at all.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+This ad has pictures of four people; two women, a man and a young boy, happily drinking bottles of Diet-Rite Cola in answer to the headline question "Who's drinking all that Diet-Rite Cola?".
+The ad text talks about the good taste of this product and the fact that it contains no sugar at all and that it's the family favorite of millions.

 September 7, 1965